atomwalk12/calibre-librarian/README.md

 ## Building the project
 ### Ollama
 If you'd like to use the local model, follow the instruction [here](https://github.com/ollama/ollama) to install Ollama.
+The project is currently configured to work with Llama 3 8b and Llama 3 70b (check [config.py](config.py)).

 ### Huggingface API
 If you would like to use a cloud model, you don't need to do anything else.